matthias-prangl/hsro-inf-kp.github.io/README.md

 Variables, Tuples, Functions, Blocks, Keywords (let, mut...), Macros

 Variables in Rust are by default immutable.
-To decalre a mutable variable the `mut` keyword must be used:
+To declare a mutable variable the `mut` keyword must be used:

 ```rust
 let var = 1;            //<= an immutable variable